Key takeaways

 • Offering mental health days

-• Making company-wide outside of work hours policies
+• Making company-wide policies outside of work hours

-Enhancing employee engagement
+3. Enhance employee engagement

 Boosting employee engagement is an effective way to prevent or reverse quiet quitting trends in your organization.
 Although it may feel daunting, there are simple and effective ways to enhance employee engagement.